ramofabian/aws-bootcamp-cruddur-2023/journal/week2.md

 <table>

   <b>Definitions:</b>
   * <b>AWS X-Ray:</b> It's an Amazon service which gathers data based on requests made to its application (API), it also has tools to query, filter and get information regarding collected information.
-The gathered information is usefull to identify problems and identify optimization oportunites.
+The gathered information is useful to identify problems and identify optimization opportunites.

   * Services send data to X-Ray as <b>segments</b>, it groups them according to common information in `traces`.

   * The `segments` can contains constrained information about subtasks as <b>subsegments</b>.
-It provides more detailled information about the service subprocess.
+It provides more detailed information about the service subprocess.

   * The <b>traces</b> tracks the path of some specific request and collects all segments and subsegments by a single request.